22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-spei.en.md

 The payment submission must be made by creating an order that contains associated payment transactions.

-To do this, send a **POST** with your :toolTipComponent[test Access Token]{link="/developer/pt" linkText="Testing private key of the application created in Mercado Pago, that is used in the backend.
+To do this, send a **POST** with your :toolTipComponent[test Access Token]{content="Testing private key of the application created in Mercado Pago, that is used in the backend.
 You can access it through **Your integrations > Application details > Testing > Testing credentials**."} and the required parameters listed below to the endpoint :TagComponent{tag="API" text="/v1/orders" href="/developers/en/reference/order/online-payments/create/post"} and execute the request.

 ```curl
 curl --location 'https://api.mercadopago.com/v1/orders' \